vasconeves/vasconeves.github.io/_posts/2024-03-04-chi-square-test.md

 * Mailer 1 (Low Cost): **32.8%** signup rate
 * Mailer 2 (High Cost): **37.8%** signup rate

 From this, we can see that the higher cost mailer does lead to a higher signup rate.
-The results from our Chi-Square Test will provide us more information about how confident we can be that this difference is robust, or if it might have occured by chance.
+The results from our Chi-Square Test will provide us more information about how confident we can be that this difference is robust, or if it might have ocurred by chance.

-We have a Chi-Square Statistic of **1.94** and a p-value of **0.16**.
+We have a Chi-Square Statistic of **1.73** and a p-value of **0.19**.
 The critical value for our specified Acceptance Criteria of 0.05 is **3.84**

-**Note** When applying the Chi-Square Test above, we use the parameter *correction = False* which means we are applying what is known as the *Yate's Correction* which is applied when your Degrees of Freedom is equal to one.
+**Note** When applying the Chi-Square Test above, we use the parameter *correction = True* which means we are applying what is known as the *Yate's Correction* which is applied when your Degrees of Freedom is equal to one.
 This correction helps to prevent overestimation of statistical significance in this case.

 # Analyzing The Results <a name="chi-square-results"></a>
 ---